 Democratic Republic of Congo

-Women who have money to invest buy “shares” of the project and interest paid on loans is distributed amongst women who have invested according to the number of shares they have.
+Women who have money to invest, buy “shares” of the project and the interest paid on these microcredit loans is distributed among women who have invested in the project according to the number of shares they have.
 Women who have initially borrowed funds may choose to buy shares once they have money to save from the profits of their investment but this is not a requirement for the loans.
 Funds are held for periods of six months and then distributed with interest.
 Women may choose to reinvest for another six months or may use funds otherwise.